chrisenz/Analog-Circuit-Design/README.md

 ```
 in the first cell of the notebook.

-Of course to run the notebook you need to have Quarto, Python, Visual Studio code and ngspice installed on your computer with the same or similar [environment](Installation.md) I have on my computer.
+Of course to run the notebook you need to have Quarto, Python, Visual Studio code and ngspice installed on your computer with the same or similar [environment](Installation.md) I have on my Windows 11 computer.

 ## SC-Circuits